platformatic/ai-warp/packages/ai-client/README.md

 - `models` (array, optional): Array of models in either string format `"provider:model"` or object format `{ provider: string, model: string }`.
 Models must match the ones defined in the `ai-warp` service.
 - `history` (array, optional): Previous conversation history.
 Note that `history` and `sessionId` cannot be provided at the same time.
 - `stream` (boolean, optional): Enable streaming (default: true)
+- `resume` (boolean, optional): Enable automatic stream resume when using `sessionId` + `stream: true` (default: true).
+When enabled, the client will automatically resume from the last event in the session if available.
+Set to `false` to force a new request instead of resuming.

 #### Returns